omarzdat/omarzdat.github.io/README.md

 ## 2. Pregnancy and Prevention

-This section focuses on prevention, education, and managing a subsequent pregnancy. *The six actions previously detailed.*
+This section focuses on prevention, education, and managing a subsequent pregnancy.

 * [Daily Prevention](https://omarzdat.github.io/daily-actions-page-wireframe.html)
 * [I Am Expecting](https://omarzdat.github.io/i-am-expecting-page-wireframe.html) - *Trimesters page with dynamic content that responds to the user, a step by step guide included as a consolidated checklist*